SofiaGodovykh/wines_dataset_analysis/README.md

 # wines_dataset_analysis
-exploratory analysis of white wines dataset in R
+Exploratory analysis of white wines dataset in R.

 In this projest I exploped wines datasets (https://www.kaggle.com/numberswithkartik/red-white-wine-dataset) and found qualities specific for good and bad wines.
 The wine dataset contains 5000 different wines with information of acidity, sugar, pH level, and other chemical parameters.
 Every wine is graded by critics according to its quality.